otrv4/otrv4/otrv4.md

 (SSID) whose creation is described [here](#interactive-deniable-authenticated-key-exchange-dake) and [here](#non-interactive-auth-message).
-If the user requests to see this Secure Session ID, it should be displayed as two 32-bit bigendian unsigned values, for example, in C language, "%08x" format.
+If the user requests to see this Secure Session ID, it should be displayed as two 32-bit big-endian unsigned values, for example, in C language, "%08x" format.
 If the party transmitted the Auth-R message during the DAKE, then display the first 32 bits in bold, and the second 32 bits in non-bold.
 If the user transmitted the Auth-I message instead,